any-23/FilderFlux/filderflux/commands/sync/README.md

 ⚠️ **Warning:** All folders which are located only in the replica will be deleted during synchronisation run.

+⚠️ **Warning:** Please note that our synchronisation tool does not process system-specific files such as .DS_Store on macOS, Thumbs.db on Windows, or similar files.

 ## Usage

 To select the source and the replica folder for the sync, you can run the following command: